Skip to Main Content

 East Perry Street sits at the quieter edge of Savannah's historic district, where the gridded squares give way to residential blocks and the tourist foot traffic thins considerably.
 It is in this context that Emporium Kitchen and Wine Market operates, occupying a position that is genuinely removed from the more performative end of Savannah dining.
 The building itself signals a different set of priorities: the name references a market as much as a restaurant, and that dual identity shapes everything about how the room functions and how a meal unfolds here.

 French cuisine in an American Southern city carries a particular charge.
 The classical French tradition, with its insistence on technique, on the hierarchy of sauces, on the disciplined ratio of fat to acid, sits in productive tension with the low-and-slow, ingredient-forward logic of Georgia cooking.
 Savannah is not New Orleans, which spent two centuries absorbing Creole and Cajun adaptations of French methods into a distinct local identity.
 Savannah's relationship with French food is more direct, less mediated by regional reinvention, which means a French kitchen here either reads as imported or it earns its address.
-Under Chef Miguel Bautista and General Manager Jonathon Teague, Emporium leans into the former tradition with enough regional awareness to avoid feeling like a transplant.
+Emporium leans into that tradition with enough regional awareness to avoid feeling like a transplant.

 The Wine Market Side of the Equation

 The "wine market" in the name is not decorative.
-The cellar holds approximately 2,000 bottles across around 90 selections, with pricing that falls into the mid-range bracket, meaning a meaningful spread from accessible entry points to bottles that require some commitment.
+The cellar holds about 2,000 bottles across roughly 90 selections, with pricing that fits the $$ range.
 The list tilts toward California, which places it in a different conversation from the European-dominant lists that often accompany French kitchens at this price level.
 California wine alongside French cooking is a specific editorial choice: it foregrounds ripeness and fruit weight in a way that Burgundy or Bordeaux would redirect toward structure and minerality.
 Whether that pairing philosophy suits the cuisine depends on the dish, but it does create a list that feels less conventional than the format might suggest.

-The corkage fee is set at $25, which is reasonable for a restaurant operating at the $40-65 range for a typical two-course meal.
+The corkage fee is set at $25, and a typical two-course meal runs about $40 per person before beverages and tip.
 For guests with a specific bottle in mind, that number makes the calculation simple.
-The wine pricing is calibrated at the $$ level based on the list's general markup and the spread between its lowest and highest price points, meaning there are bottles well under $50 alongside a smaller selection in the upper tier.
-For Savannah, where the dining scene trends toward either casual Southern comfort or high-end event dining, a wine-forward French bistro at this price point fills a gap that the city's more celebrated rooms do not occupy.
+The wine pricing sits at the $$ level, with bottles across a broad range.
+For Savannah, where the dining scene trends toward either casual Southern comfort or high-end event dining, a wine-forward French bistro at this price point fills a useful gap.
 The Grey and Elizabeths on 37th work at different registers, while Mrs. Wilkes' Dining Room operates in an entirely separate Southern tradition.
 Emporium sits between these poles.

 French Technique and Its American Southern Setting

 Classical French repertoire that likely underpins Emporium's kitchen is one of the most codified bodies of culinary knowledge in the Western tradition.
 Auguste Escoffier's systematization of French cooking in the late nineteenth century produced a grammar of technique, not merely a collection of recipes, and a kitchen trained in that grammar works from first principles rather than improvisation.
-What this means in practice is a kind of precision that Southern cooking, for all its depth, does not always prioritize in the same way.
+What this means in practice is a kind of precision that Southern cooking does not always prioritize in the same way.
 Reductions are timed, not felt.
 Emulsions are built, not approximated.

 That rigor makes French cooking a useful lens for understanding what separates restaurants in any city, including Savannah.
 The rooms that operate in this register, from Le Bernardin in New York City to The French Laundry in Napa, share a commitment to technique as the foundation of the menu, not its decoration.
 Emporium operates at a different scale and price point from those rooms, but the cuisine type places it in the same intellectual tradition.
 The comparison matters less as aspiration than as orientation: a French kitchen in Savannah is making a claim about what food can do, and that claim is worth taking seriously.

 Lunch and dinner service means the kitchen runs a full arc each day, which is a logistical statement as much as a practical one.
 French restaurants that serve both meals tend to develop a midday register that is lighter and more ingredient-forward, with the evening menu carrying the more technique-intensive dishes.
-That rhythm, if Emporium follows it, would position a lunch visit as a lower-commitment entry point and a dinner visit as the fuller expression of what the kitchen can do.
+That rhythm would position lunch as a lower-commitment entry point and dinner as the fuller expression of the kitchen.

 Planning Your Visit

 Emporium Kitchen and Wine Market is located at 254 East Perry Street, Savannah, GA 31401.
 Cuisine pricing falls in the $$ range, meaning a typical two-course meal runs between $40 and $65 before beverages and tip.
 The wine list covers approximately 90 selections from a cellar of around 2,000 bottles, with a $25 corkage fee for guests bringing their own bottle.
 The restaurant serves both lunch and dinner.
-Booking details and current hours are leading confirmed directly through the venue, as specific reservation policies are not available in published data at time of writing.
+The restaurant is recommended for reservations and is open daily from 7 AM to 10 PM.

 Price Lens